ShubhanKamat/SupplyChainOptimisation/README.md

 ## Project Overview

-This project is designed to serve a CNN model trained to forecast the demand of a particular SKU from a restaurant via a Flask API, which can be deployed using a Docker container.
-A detailed data exploration and model training notebook is available in the 'notebooks' folder.
+This project is designed to serve a a Random Forest Regressor model trained on comprehensive information related to the instant noodles business of a leading FMCG company via a Flask API, as well as provides scripts for training the model using the azure python sdk.
+A detailed data exploration and model training notebook is available in the 'notebook' folder.
 The raw data is available under the 'data' folder.
 The data was sourced from kaggle.
-The three files cover 3 years worth of sales data for a fictional restaurant.

 In addition to serving the model, the repository includes:
 - **Transformation Pipeline:** To preprocess the data for models.
-- **Prediction Pipeline:** To make predictions and adjust them based on seasonal and trend adjustments

 ## Folder Structure